CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Working on render taskitems dynamically.

 **Thought's:** Today tried to dynamically render task items and it's working too but need to do some changes in code only after that I will commit the code.
 And from tomorrow will work on SOLID design pattern of code.
 Thank's

+### Day 3: Dec 6, 2020 (Sunday)

+**Today's Progress:** Done code refactoring and .

+**Thought's:** Today didn't done much spend time in doing code refactoring and then implement the left portion to render the to-do task to page dynamically.